PotapovDenisRutik/molrec/README.md

-## project's README.md file\n Nothing to talk about yet
+## project's README.md file
+Nothing to talk about yet